-From RIA’s to UHNWIs (Ultra-high-net-worth-individuals) actively participating in the crypto economy, and Family Offices to Institutions simply information gathering to potentially enter at the right time, it is clear that the interest in entering the crypto-verse is ever-present.
-The specific interest in crypto funds is driven by the perception of safety via a more familiar fund structure as compared to investing directly into cryptoassets as an individual.
-Crypto funds allow interested investors to participate in the “new” and “exciting” market that has seen both its share of great success and great volatility on a daily (if not hourly), basis.
+From RIA’s to UHNWIs (Ultra-high-net-worth-individuals) actively participating in the crypto economy, and Family Offices to Institutions simply information gathering to potentially enter at the right time, it is clear that there is interest in entering the crypto-verse.
+The specific interest in crypto funds is driven by the perception of potential safety via a more familiar fund structure as compared to investing directly into cryptoassets as an individual.
+Crypto funds allow interested investors to participate in the market that has seen both its share of great success and great volatility on a daily (if not hourly), basis.

 What is a “Crypto Fund” and Why is it of Interest in Alternative Investments?

 A crypto fund is exactly what it sounds like.
 It is generally a hedge fund in which the investment strategies are based on crypto assets.
 Though there are other structures that more closely resemble a Private Equity or Venture Capital structure, there are far more crypto hedge fund structures available for investors to access.
 The premise behind creating a crypto fund is to make it easier for investors to access and navigate through the crypto investment market, by deferring to a professional crypto manager, also known as the portfolio manager in the traditional manner.
 This portfolio manager, will potentially manage the LPs investment into various cryptocurrencies (such as Bitcoin, Ethereum, Litecoin, XEM, etc) and ICOs (initial coin offerings), based on the fund strategy.
 The goal of the fund is to obviously produce gains based on your investment.